Super-resolving frequency measurement with mode-selective quantum memory: Results

-In the low-coupling regime (i.e. at low storage efficiencies), the memory operates in a single-mode fashion: the temporal mode of the signal stored in the memory is directly determined by the temporal mode of the control pulse~\cite{Nunn_2008} (see the Supplementary Materials for more discussions).
-As illustrated in Fig.\ref{fig:memory}(b), when both the signal and control fields are in the HG$_0$ mode (labeled as 1), the signal is stored and subsequently retrieved.
-In contrast, when the signal is in the HG$_0$ mode but the control is in the HG$_1$ mode (labeled as 2), there is nearly no storage or retrieval.
-Experimental results for these two scenarios are presented in Fig.\ref{fig:memory}(c).
+In the low-coupling regime (that is, at low storage efficiencies), the memory operates as a fully programmable single-mode device where the stored temporal mode is directly defined by the temporal profile of the control pulse~\cite{Nunn_2008} (see Supplementary Section B for details).
+Fig.~\ref{fig:memory}(b) shows two representative cases: when both signal and control are in the $\mathrm{HG}_0$ mode (labelled 1), the signal is efficiently stored and retrieved; conversely, when the signal is in $\mathrm{HG}_0$ but the control is in $\mathrm{HG}_1$ (labelled 2), storage and retrieval are strongly suppressed.
+Experimental results for these scenarios are shown in Fig.~\ref{fig:memory}(c).
 To quantify the mode selectivity, we measured the total efficiencies for all combinations of signal and control pulses prepared in HG$_0$ and HG$_1$ modes.
-The efficiencies were normalized for each signal mode, producing the mode crosstalk matrix shown in Fig.~\ref{fig:memory}(d).
-Our results confirm high mode selectivity: we achieved $99.61 \pm 0.48\%$ mode selectivity for the storage of HG$_0$ signal with HG$_0$ control, and a selectivity of $0.39 \pm 0.02\%$ when stored with HG$_1$ control.
-These results were obtained using both read-in and read-out control pulses with energies of $125 \pm 1$ pJ, yielding total efficiencies of approximately 11\% along the diagonal terms.
-It is important to note that at higher coupling strengths (e.g., with stronger control pulses), this single-mode behavior degrades due to the increased storage of temporal modes orthogonal to that of the intended control field.
+Fig.~\ref{fig:memory}(d) shows the measured mode crosstalk matrix with high mode selectivity: $(99.61 \pm 0.48)\%$ when storing $\mathrm{HG}_0$ signals with $\mathrm{HG}_0$ control, and $(0.39 \pm 0.02)\%$ with $\mathrm{HG}_1$ control.
+These measurements used read-in and read-out control pulses of $125 \pm 1$~pJ, yielding total efficiencies of about 11\% along the diagonal.
+At higher coupling strengths (for example, stronger control pulses), this single-mode behaviour degrades owing to increased storage of modes orthogonal to the target control mode.
 This highlights an inherent trade-off between mode selectivity and overall memory efficiency.
 By achieving low crosstalk and high mode selectivity in the low-coupling regime, our Raman memory provides a robust and effective platform for the super-resolution task.